jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 <img src="assets/bloch.png" width="300"/>
 </div>

+Here we are only considering *pure* states that can be described by a state vector with a norm of one.
+These are represented by points on the sphere.
+Mixed states correspond to points within the sphere.

-Quantum operators, in the form of quantum gates, can be used to manipulate the state of a qubit.
-Since the norm of the state vector must be one, the operators on a single qubit must be norm-preserving rotations on the sphere.
-These are known as *unitary* operators.
+The unitary operators implemented by quantum gates are norm-preserving.
+Since the norm of a pure state vector is one, one-qubit gates perform rotations on the sphere.

 The Bloch sphere is mostly useful for single qubits because the qubits of a multi-qubit system can become *entangled* such that the qubits no longer have an individual pure state.
 However, it is a useful way to visualize and understand the effects of single-qubit gates, which can then be used to build multi-qubit systems.

+Note that the basis states $\ket{0}$ and $\ket{1}$ are 180 degrees apart on the Bloch sphere, whereas they are 90 degrees apart in the complex vector space $\mathbb{C}^2$.
+When quantum gates are said to perform a rotation by some angle, this refers to the angle on the Bloch sphere.

 ## Dirac Bra-Ket Notation